bignerdranch/tensorflow-cocoa-example/README.md

 All serialization is done using protocol buffers — the new 3.0 version.

+I think that if you have Xcode installed, you can build and run this project.
+If you

 ## Building tensorflow

 You must have Xcode installed.